Facebook

 Safety

-Of course, pruning shears are sharp.
-You should consider one with a safety lock, especially if you have kids or pets around.
-Some also have a cover that goes over the blades when you aren’t using the shears.
+Pruning shears are sharp.
+Consider one with a safety lock, especially if you have kids or pets around.
+Some also have a cover that covers the blades when you aren’t using the shears.

 Ease of Use